Johboh/EspNowNetwork/README.md

 [![GitHub release](https://img.shields.io/github/release/Johboh/EspNowNetwork.svg)](https://github.com/Johboh/EspNowNetwork/releases)
 [![Clang-format](https://github.com/Johboh/EspNowNetwork/actions/workflows/clang-format.yaml/badge.svg)](https://github.com/Johboh/EspNowNetwork)

+### Summary
-Arduino (using Arduino IDE or PlatformIO) and ESP-IDF (using Espressif IoT Development Framework or PlatformIO) compatible library for setting up a network of ESP NOW nodes
+Arduino (using Arduino IDE or PlatformIO) and ESP-IDF (using Espressif IoT Development Framework or PlatformIO) compatible library for setting up a network of [ESP-NOW](https://www.espressif.com/en/solutions/low-power-solutions/esp-now) nodes.

 ### Usage/Purpose
-The use case for the EspNowNetwork is to run a a [ESP-NOW](https://www.espressif.com/en/solutions/low-power-solutions/esp-now) network for battery powered sensors.

-The sensors are low power boards that are in deep sleep most of the time, and wake up either due to external interrupt (like a PIR sensor or switch) or perodically based on time.
+One use case for the EspNowNetwork is to run a [ESP-NOW](https://www.espressif.com/en/solutions/low-power-solutions/esp-now) network of battery powered nodes with sensors, where the nodes will sleep most of the time and low power is an important factor.
+Nodes will wake up either due to external interrupt (like a PIR sensor or switch) or perodically based on time.
 Upon wakeup, they will send their sensors values and go back to sleep.
-On the receiving side, there is a always powered router board that will receive the sensor values and act on or forward them.
-In my setup, I forward these to MQTT which I later consumer from [Home Assistant](https://www.home-assistant.io).
+On the receiving side, there is a always powered router board that will receive the sensor values and act on or forward them for consumption somewhere else, like MQTT and/or [Home Assistant](https://www.home-assistant.io).

-Features:
+### Features
 - **Encryption**: ESP-NOW have built in encryption, but that relies on that the host adds all peers to be able to decrypt messages.
 There is a limit on how many peers one can have when using encryption (17).
 So instead there is an application layer encryption applied using [GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode).
 Each message is unique and valid only once to prevent replay attacks.
 - **Generic firmware**: For boards that do the same thing (e.g. they have the same hardware), the same firmware can be used for all of them.
 No unique ID is required to be programmed into each board/node.
 - **Over The Air/OTA**: A node can be updated Over The Air.
 The node report their firmware version upon handsake, and the host can send back wifi credentials and an URL where to download the new firmware.
-The node will download the firmware, write it and restart.
+The node will download the firmware, flash it and restart.

 ### Installation
 There are a set if different variants of this library you can use.
-- **EspNowNetworkNode**: This is the node only code.
-Use this in your node project.
+- **EspNowNetworkNode**: Use this for your nodes.
+This library provide a way to setup ESP-NOW and for sending messages, as well as doing OTA updates when the host indicates that a new firmware version is available.
   - PlatformIO: Add the following to `libs_deps`:
     ```
     Johboh/EspNowNetworkNode@^0.6.3